 All Other Operations.
-The Department requests \$0.6 million more than enacted for all other operations.
+The Department requested \$0.6 million more than enacted for all other operations.
 This includes \$0.6 million more from general revenues and \$0.2 million more from restricted receipts offset by \$0.1 million less from federal funds.
 Of the increase, \$0.5 million is being requested for multiple building repair projects throughout the court system.
 It is unclear why the projects were not included in the Department's request for capital projects funded from Rhode Island Capital Plan funds.

-The Governor recommends \$0.7 million less than requested, primarily from general revenues to reflect revised expenditures in all of the courts.
-Reductions include \$0.1 million each for property insurance savings and security services, as well as \$0.5 million less for building repair and maintenance costs which are shifted to Rhode Island Capital Plan funds, consistent with the Capital Budget recommendations.
+The Governor recommended \$0.7 million less than requested, primarily from general revenues to reflect revised expenditures in all of the courts.
+Reductions include \$0.1 million each for property insurance savings and security services, as well as \$0.5 million less for building repair and maintenance costs which are shifted to Rhode Island Capital Plan funds, consistent with the capital budget recommendations.
+The Assembly concurred.